 This is my second story on Nifty.

-It is a story of love frowned upon by closed minds.
-But love will never abide by religion or by law.
+In this chapter things get tough.
+But remember: love will never abide by religion or by law.
 Love is the ultimate anarchist.
 The term "sin" is meaningless in love's language, as is the term "underage".

 If you disagree with this statement, go find another story to read.

 If you should happen to like my story, please tell me.

 I've been advised against using my yahoo e-mail address, so here's what goes from now on: